plan-d-io/P1-LoRa-receiver/README.md

 - Home Assistant integration

 ## Use case
 Most devices enabling real-time access to P1 meter data (“_dongles_”) use WiFi.
-Flats and condos, however, often have their utility meters outside Wi-Fi access, e.g. in a basement or another shared space.
-This firmware uses LoRa to connect P1 utility meters to the home WiFi network.
+Flats and condos, however, often have their utility meters beyond Wi-Fi access, e.g. in a basement or another shared space.
+This repo contains code to use LoRa to connect P1 utility meters to a base station connected to your home WiFi network.
 LoRa is a radio protocol designed to carry small amounts of data over long distances and/or challenging environments like multiple floors.
 So it’s like the very long cat, except that there is no cat.

+Why roll your own base station, in stead of relying on a LoRaWAN, NB-IoT or other public networks?
+- Cost: no monthly charges whatsoever
+- Update rate: most public networks limit airtime to 0.1%, meaning you can get, at most, one update every 15 min (if you are lucky and have an expensive data plan).
+This firmware gives you updates every ~30s to 6m.
+- Privacy: your meter data does not travel any third party network, nor is it processed by anyone else but yourself or the provider of your own choosing.

 ## Installation
+### Preparation
+This firmware is meant for compiling in the Arduino 1.x IDE use the ESP32 Arduino core 2.0.7 or later.

+You will need some additional libraries.
+* In Arduino IDE Go to _Sketch_>_Include Library_>_Manage Libraries_.
+Search for and install the following libraries
+  * `LoRa` by Sandeep Mistry version **0.8.0**
+  * `PubSubClient` by Nick O'Leary version **2.8.0**
+  * `ArduinoJSon` by Benoit Blanchon version **6.19.4**
+  * `elapsedMillis` by Peter Feerick version **1.0.6**

+By default, the code in this repo is written for LilyGO TTGO T3 LoRa32 OLED boards.
+However, it should  work with any ESP32 Pico D4 connected to a Semtech SX1276/77/78/79 radio.
+You might need to change some code.

+### Hardware
+To connect the transmitting ESP32 to your digital meters' P1 port, you will need a level shifter to transform the 5V P1 signal to an 3.3 inverted signal which can be fed to the ESP32.
+You can find a [suitable schematic here](https://github.com/plan-d-io/P1-dongle/wiki/Build:-DIY-instructions#building-from-scratch).
+Note that this firmware uses ESP32 pins 12 and 13 as RX and TX.

+### Compiling
+The code in **this** repository is meant for the _receiver_, meaning the ESP32 which will act as a base station, receiving P1 telegrams over LoRa and forwarding them over your home WiFi.
+Compile and flash the code in this repository to the _transmitter_, the ESP32 connected to your digital meter.

+Ensure the `networkNum`, `plaintextKey` and `networkID` variables are set to identical values on both transmitter or receiver, or else communication will fail.

+### Installation
+- Flash the receiver first.
+Place it on a suitable location (see FAQ below) and power it up.
+The receiver will start to listen to transmitter broadcast packets on SF12 BW125.
+- Flash the transmitter.
+Connect it to your digital meters' P1 port through the level shifter.
+It will start transmitting broadcast packets on SF12 BW125.
+- If both transmitter and receiver can hear each other, they will start a handshake to determine the optimal RF channel settings.
+- Once the handshake is concluded, the transmitter will start forwarding the P1 meter telegrams.
+- If you have provided valid MQTT settings in the receiver firmware, it will start forwarding P1 meter data over MQTT.
+- If you have provided valid Home Assistant settings in the receiver firmware, it will create a MQTT device in HA and update it with every received P1 telegram (note: you need to have an MQTT broker running).

 ## About LoRa
 LoRa operates in the unlicensed ISM radio spectrum.
 Anyone is free to use this slice of spectrum as long as they adhere to a maximum use time, defined as the duty cycle limit.
 For EU 868MHz, the maximum duty cycle is 1%.
 So if there are 86400 seconds in a day, this means your device can transmit a total of 86400 x 1% = 864 seconds per day.
 This is called the _air time_.